Easy Fresh Cranberry Muffins Recipe

 I may earn a commission if you click on and purchase from links in this post.

-These fluffy muffins dotted with bright red chunks of cranberries come together quickly and easily for a simple treat to serve at breakfast or brunch.
-Their moistness means they will keep for a few days as well meaning you can bake ahead a bit.
+These easy fresh cranberry muffins are fluffy, tart, and dotted with bright red chunks of cranberries that make them as pretty as they are delicious.
+They come together quickly and easily for a simple treat to serve at breakfast or brunch.
+Their moistness means they will keep for a few days as well, meaning you can bake ahead a bit.

 A cranberry muffin sits on a white plate.
 More muffins on a platter and a white coffee mug sit in the background.
 Text overlay reads: Cranberry Muffins - Homemade recipe.